Schizophonic (Geri Halliwell album): Singles

 "Mi Chico Latino" debuted at number one on the UK Singles Chart on 22 August 1999, selling 132,000 copies in its first week, becoming Halliwell's first number-one solo single in the country.
 It also was the beginning of a sequence of four consecutive Halliwell singles reaching number one in the United Kingdom.
 It spent fifteen weeks in the charts, and went on to sell almost 383,000 copies in the UK and was certified Silver by the British Phonographic Industry (BPI).
 "Mi Chico Latino" experienced moderate success in other European markets.
 In Austria, it entered the singles chart at number 34, eventually peaking at number 27 and spending a total of eight weeks on the chart.
 In France, the song peaked at number 40, remaining on the chart for ten weeks in total.
 On the Swiss Singles Chart dated 19 September 1999, it peaked at number 26.
 In Australia, "Mi Chico Latino" debuted at its peak of number 43 on the issue dated 5 September 1999.
 The song also experienced success in the United States, peaking at number 19 on Billboards Hot Dance Club Songs chart.

 "Lift Me Up" was the third single from the album and the second single which ultimately reached number one on the UK Singles Chart on 13 November 1999, selling 140,000 copies in its first week, 30,000 more copies than "What I Am".
 Its total sales are 346,000 copies in the United Kingdom, and the single enjoyed a fifteen-week run in the UK chart.
 The music video for "Lift Me Up" was directed by Howard Greenhalgh and filmed in October 1999 in Málaga, Spain.

 "Bag It Up" was the final single from the album and was sold 106,000 copies in its first week, becoming Halliwell's third consecutive solo number one on the UK Singles Chart.
-It has sold over 260,000 copies and been certified Silver by the British Phonographic Industry.
+It has sold more than 260,000 copies and been certified Silver by the British Phonographic Industry.
 The music video to "Bag It Up" was filmed in January 2000 and was directed by Dawn Shadforth.